ibm-cloud-docs/power-iaas/getting-help-and-support.md

 3. On the **Product** field, enter `AIX`, `Red Hat Enterprise Linux Server`, or `IBM i on Cloud`.
     For AIX, enter any 7-digit serial number in the **Machine Serial Number** field.
 For Red Hat Enterprise Linux Server or IBM I on Cloud, no serial number is required.

-4. In the **Account** field, provide the account or customer number that is listed on your On-premises invoice to ensure that the case is addressed quickly.
+4. In the **Account** field, provide the account or customer number that is listed on your {{site.data.keyword.on-prem}} invoice to ensure that the case is addressed quickly.

 5. Complete all the other required information, and click **Submit Case**.